Frequently Asked Questions

 At what point in my career should I attend the Indiana Smoke Diver course?

-A point in your career that you are proficient in basic firefighter survival, search and rescue, and able to be a part of a team under fire conditions.
+Ideally, a candidate will have 3 to 5 years of firefighting experience but no less than one year.
+The candidate should be proficient in basic firefighter survival, search and rescue, and able to be a part of a team under fire conditions.
 Proficiency in these skills is crucial to this class.
-This is a class designed to teach and reinforce advance skills in a hostile and stressful environment.
-Failure to grasp these new skills and adapt to stress around you will result in failure and/or costly make-ups.
+This is a class designed to enhance decision making under stress and challenged the execution of firefighting skills in hostile and stressful environments.

 Why is there a housing requirement during class?